 For more details on the partnership, visit our News page.

-Phoola was our first beneficiary in 2019, enabling her to set up a little street business in Delhi, selling boiled eggs.
+Phoola was among our first beneficiaries and the funding provided enabled her to set up a little street business in Delhi, selling boiled eggs.

-The 28-year old can't read or write, and when we came across her, she was in a desperate situation, working as a domestic helper - and the main breadwinner for a family of six.
+The 28-year old can't read or write, and when we came across her in 2019, she was in a desperate situation, working as a domestic helper - and the main breadwinner for a family of six.

 Despite this, she bravely came to a community centre in a Delhi slum and pitched her business idea.
 She was holding a baby that began urinating on the floor as she tried to explain her dream venture.
 Phoola calmly used the baby's ragged underwear to mop up the puddle, nipped away to clean up and resumed the meeting as if nothing had happened.
 Unbelievable resolve.

 We asked Phoola to describe in one word what being our first beneficiary meant to her.
-She said "Unnati," which means progress, as she believes her new enterprise will bring prosperity.
+She said "Unnati," which translates to progress, as she believes her new enterprise will bring prosperity.

 Our entrepreneurship programme in India is now called Project Unnati.
 Phoola's egg stall is just one of a number of small businesses we've got up and running in the slums of Delhi.